Skip to content

 Fulfillments

-A fulfillment is the mechanism used to retrieve and process data for each operation in APICHAMP.
-Everytime an endpoint from APICHAMP is called, it will run all fulfillments specified for this operation after each other.
+A fulfillment is the mechanism used to retrieve and process data for each operation in APICHAP.
+Everytime an endpoint from APICHAP is called, it will run all fulfillments specified for this operation after each other.
 A fulfillment will mostly gain a set of data which can then be used in all upcoming fulfillments and the responses.

 A fulfillment reading data from a database could look like that: